UniversalDependencies/docs/_2016-09-05--06-prague/ellipsis.md

 nmod(E7.1, good)
 ~~~

 In the first example, the node _E5.1_ is added for the elided predicate _like_.
 In the second example, we add one node for the elided matrix verb _wants_ (_E8.1_) and one node for the elided embedded verb _buy_ (_E8.2_).
 As the elided marker _to_ does not have any dependents, we do not add a null node for it.

-### To discuss:

-Should we also have a link between the null nodes and their corresponding surface forms in the sentence (e.g., linking _E5.1_ to _like_ in the first example)?
+We also recommend adding a link between the null nodes and their corresponding surface forms in the sentence (e.g., linking _E5.1_ to _like_ in the first example)?

-__Sebastian__: I think we should have this information somewhere.
-If the maintainers of a treebank actually go through all examples of predicate ellipsis to add null nodes, then it wouldn't be much more work to specify the corresponding surface form in the sentence and this information could potentially be very useful.
+Finally, it should be noted that, if we adopt alternative 1 for the basic dependencies, then the enhanced representation can in most cases be inferred automatically, whereas with alternative 2 additional annotation will be needed.